Paultje52/BananenBase/README.md

 ## Todo
 **Version 3.3.0**
+- [ ] Include setup file (auto generate settings with some options) and install package file if no packages are installed (For things like petrodolcy)
 - [ ] Update dependencies in [package.json](package.json)
 - [ ] Trigger commands on message edit (option, by default false)
 - [ ] Better error handling